hatonthecat/Voynich-Manuscript/README.md

 as a thank you until he was appointed to the bishopric of Sion in 1482."

 These links are being juxtapose for personal analysis of any confluence of information not previosuly deduced.

+---
+3/31/2023
+---
+12:31 AM

+Just realized Google Translate allows feeding entire documents in, so I was able to get better formatted translations of the Captions and German sections into English and relevant languages as a priority.
+(The files begin with "MACHINE TRANSLATED_YOUR LANGUAGE" I encourage English readers to use this one instead (at least as a supplement) of the original one psoted by the doctor, since there is some information not completetly translated in the original.